lewislbr/gss/README.md

 ##### string: integer

-Enables rate limiting per minute per IP using a memory store.
+Configures the rate limit per minute per IP using a memory store.
 15 by default.

 > Example:
 >